WGCEO/Portfolio/README.md

 # Portfolio
 The portfolio only represent only for creating new UX technologies.
-Also I've made these technologies by myself.
+Also I've made these technologies on my own.

 ## 1. PianoEffect